This report looks at the issues of self-deleting content and privacy via the following sections:

 VPN for privacy

-No one wants someone to watch their every move.
-It’s like someone is reading over our shoulders.
-Clearly, we aren’t just talking about the government.
-The same is true of cyber criminals.
-The same is true of marketers, sometimes, as well: many would just as soon harass us as provide us real value.
+No one wants someone to watch their every move, and it’s like someone is reading over our shoulders.
+We aren’t just talking about the government.
+The same is true of cybercriminals.
+The same is true of marketers, sometimes, as well: many would just as soon harass us as to provide us real value.
 Why should they get our information for free?

-General privacy online is best accomplished through a VPN – the acronym for virtual private network – as established by Amadou Diallo of Forbes.
-When you set up a VPN, you no longer go directly to the Web and operate online primarily through plain text (with the exception of HTTPS sites secured with SSL certificates).
+General privacy online is best accomplished through a VPN – the acronym for virtual private network – established by Amadou Diallo of Forbes.
+When you set up a VPN, you no longer go directly to the Web and operate online primarily through plain text (except HTTPS sites secured with SSL certificates).
 Instead, you access the virtual private network, which encrypts everything you do online.

 The one problem with VPNs is that they can quickly get expensive.
-However, it’s extraordinarily easy and affordable to set one up yourself on your own cloud server.
+However, it’s straightforward and affordable to set one up yourself on your own cloud server.
 Get Linux cloud server hosting and install OpenVPN or an alternative of your choice.
 Atlantic.Net also offers VPS hosting solutions.
 See our VPS hosting price.

 By Kent Roberts